Chief Executive Officer

 Dr. Lam is a Registered Occupational Therapist in Hong Kong and Canada.
 She obtained her Bachelor's Degree in Occupational Therapy from the University of Alberta and subsequently received her Master and Doctorate Degrees in Health Management.
 Upon her return, she drew on her extensive clinical experience abroad to pioneer local developments in rehabilitation, working to actualize international innovations in Hong Kong.

-Dr. Lam joined Rehabaid Centre in 1984, and has been instrumental in shaping its development from a technical aid resource centre to a specialized community service provider for rehabilitation and assistive technology.
-Being a registered doctor of naturopathic medicine in USA and a certified natural health practitioner registered with the Canadian Examining Board of Health Care Practitioners, she brought new conceptual developments to rehabilitation, through integrating a wellness enhancement concept into rehabilitation services to optimize treatment outcome.
-Dr. Lam now holds the position of Rehabaid Society's Chief Executive Officer.
-She also acts as Honorary Consultant of the Guangzhou Disabled Persons' Federation, Senior Adviser of the Resource Center of Assistive Technology in Shenzhen, and part-time professor at the Southern Medical University in Guangdong, China.
+She has been instrumental in shaping its development from a technical aid resource centre to a specialized community service provider for rehabilitation and assistive technology.
+Being a registered doctor of naturopathic medicine in the USA and a certified natural health practitioner registered in Canada, she brought new conceptual developments to rehabilitation, through integrating a wellness enhancement concept into rehabilitation services to optimize treatment outcome.
+Dr. Lam had been a part-time professor at the Southern Medical University in Guangdong, China for 3 years.
+She now holds the position of Rehabaid Society's Chief Executive Officer.
+She also acts as Honorary Consultant for the Guangzhou Disabled Persons' Federation and Senior Adviser of the Resource Center of Assistive Technology in Shenzhen.

-Dr. Lam has been repeatedly awarded for excellence, receiving the Ten Outstanding Young Persons Award from the Hong Kong Junior Chamber in 1988, the Outstanding Achievement Award in Telecommunication from the Hong Kong Telecom in 1992, a Citation Award from the University of Alberta in 1997, the Outstanding Community Service Leader Award from the International Lions Club in 2001, and was awarded a fellowship from the Asian Knowledge Management Association in 2003.
+Dr. Lam has been repeatedly awarded for excellence, receiving the Ten Outstanding Young Persons Award from the Hong Kong Junior Chamber in 1988, the Outstanding Achievement Award in Telecommunication from the Hong Kong Telecom in 1992, a Citation Award from the University of Alberta in 1997, the Outstanding Community Service Leader Award from the International Lions Club in 2001 and the Spirit of Hong Kong Award from South China Morning Post and Sino Group in 2019.

 Message from the Chief Executive Officer

-We at Rehabaid place focus on client and carer empowerment, approaching rehabilitation not only as a clinical service provider, but also encouraging clients and their families to take charge of their situation through education of training exercises and care techniques.
-Because at the end of the day, no one can carry others over life’s hurdles; it is a challenge each of us must face by ourselves.
+We at Rehabaid place focus on client and carer empowerment, approaching rehabilitation not only as a clinical service provider, but also encouraging clients and their families to take charge of their situation through motivation, learned knowledge and skills and to make the best use of what we have because at the end of the day, no one can carry others over life’s hurdles; it is a challenge each of us must face by ourselves.